devusSs/steamquery/README.md

 You can then run the app with either default flags or use the defined flags `-c` and `-g` to set your config file path and your gcloud.json file path respectively.

 Errors will usually be self-explanatory.
 Any weird errors may require the use of [Google](https://google.com) or [creating an issue](https://github.com/devusSs/steamquery/issues) on Github.

+You may also run the app via Docker.
+Clone the repository and make sure to set `export STEAMQUERY_VERSION=vX.X.X` via your terminal with the version that matches the [latest release](https://github.com/devusSs/steamquery/releases/latest) to prevent any issues caused by automatic updating.
+You can then run `make docker` in the project's directory.

 ## Debugging the app